 How do you cook orzo?

 Orzo cooks very quickly.
 Because orzo cooks so quickly, it’s easy to overcook.
 I highly recommend buying a good-quality orzo such as Delallo (affiliate link).
-Delallo will hold up better in a pasta salad such as this Greek Orzo Pasta Salad because it’s made with durum wheat semolina which is higher in protein than traditional wheat flour.
+Delallo will hold up better in a pasta salad such as this Greek Orzo Salad because it’s made with durum wheat semolina which is higher in protein than traditional wheat flour.

-How to make Greek Orzo Pasta Salad:
+How to Make Greek Orzo Pasta Salad:

 Greek Orzo Pasta Salad is super simple to make!
-The most difficult part will be prepping the vegetables.

 - Yellow bell pepper